manystake/solana-boot/README.md

 # Solana Boot
-Solana Boot is a set of ansible playboot to kickstart solana nodes
+Solana Boot is a set of ansible playboot to kickstart solana nodes.

+## Pre prerequisite packages
+* Ubuntu 20.04
+*